- Swansea (Main) 01792 773 773

 - Please note that all phone calls are recorded

-GDPR comes into effect in the UK on 25 May 2018 and will apply to organisations that process, store and transmit personal data.
-GDPR significantly builds on current data protection legislation in light of the new digital age.
+GDPR came into effect in the UK on 25 May 2018 and now applies to organisations that process, store and transmit personal data.
+GDPR significantly builds on previous data protection legislation in light of the new digital age.

 Some steps that your organisation can take to ensure compliance with the new principle include: